History of fashion design: 1930s

 Madeleine Vionnet found her inspiration in ancient statues, creating timeless and beautiful gowns that would not look out of place on a Greek frieze.
 Queen of the bias cut (cutting diagonally across the fabric's lengthwise threads), she produced evening dresses that fitted the body without excessive elaboration or dissimulation, employing a flowing and elegant line.
 Her perfect draping of chiffon, silk, and Moroccan crêpe created a marvelously poised and sensual effect.
 The unparalleled success of Vionnet's cuts guaranteed her reputation right up to her retirement in 1939.

 Mainbocher, the first American designer to live and work in Paris, was also influential, with his plain yet supremely elegant designs, often employing the bias cut pioneered by Vionnet.
 The luxury goods manufacturer Hermès began to sell handmade printed silk square scarves in the early 1930s, in addition to popularizing the zipper and many other practical innovations.
 Toward the end of the decade, women's fashions took on a somewhat more imposing and broad-shouldered silhouette, possibly influenced by Elsa Schiaparelli.
 Men's fashions continued the informal, practical trend that had dominated since the end of the First World War.

+Around the 1930s, children's fashion started to truly diverge from designs for adults.
+One explanation for this shift is the idea that merchants started to expand children's fashion in hopes to increase their income with this secondary market.
+In addition, clothing designers started to perceive that children might have their own preferences, rather than adhering to the parents' tastes.
+For girls, extremely short dresses, puffed sleeves, and Peter Pan collars continued to hold popularity during the '30s.
+Meanwhile, sailor suits were popular for little boys.
+Typically, older boys' fashion consisted of flannel and wool suits, largely copying men's fashion.